 “A turnaround?
 How’s that?”
 I asked.

 “Right.
-Instead of a bear,” added Ursula.
+Instead of a hungry bear,” said Ursula.

-“Since bears acquired some of their own, if only in a fairytale,” he rumbled.
-“Moreover, the story typecasts bears as homeowners nouveau who don’t have sense enough to lock the door.”
+“But the story typecasts bears as homeowners nouveau who don’t have sense enough to lock the door.”

 “Wait a minute,” I finally busted in.
 “You’re finding stuff in it that isn’t there.
 It’s just a kid’s story.”